DarshanGowda0/CS6650-ProjectGuidelines/Readme.md

 * Run `docker network create <PROJECT_NETWORK>` to create a network
 * Attach the containers with `--network <PROJECT_NETWORK>` option while running your server or client containers
 * Example: `docker run -p 1111:1111/tcp -p 5555:5555/udp --name <SERVER_CONTAINER> --network <PROJECT_NETWORK> <SERVER_IMAGE>`
+* Note: dockers attached to custom networks have default DNS as container name, hence we can use docker container name instead of virtual IP address or localhost.

 #### Scripting
 * We can automate all 4 steps above using shell scripts to avoid repeating frequently used commands